Fortuneod/Disease-Prediction/README.md

 ## Contact

 This repository is designed as a research/demo application for multi-disease risk profiling using machine learning.
+For Collaboration, kindly reach out via fortuneodesanya@gmail.com